-In May 2020, a secondary offering of 13,014,646 shares of our Common Stock (the "Secondary Offering") held by Sanofi was completed.
-In connection with the Secondary Offering, we also purchased 9,806,805 shares directly from Sanofi for an aggregate purchase amount of \$5.0 billion (the "Stock Purchase").
-See Note 9 for additional information.
-As a result of the Secondary Offering and the Stock Purchase, Sanofi disposed of all of its shares of our Common Stock, other than 400,000 shares that it retained as of the closing of the Secondary Offering and the Stock Purchase (a portion of which Sanofi used for the funding of certain development costs described above).
+In May 2020, a secondary offering of 13,014,646 shares of the Company's Common Stock (the "Secondary Offering") held by Sanofi was completed.
+In connection with the Secondary Offering, the Company also purchased 9,806,805 shares directly from Sanofi for an aggregate purchase amount of \$5.0 billion (the "Stock Purchase").
+As a result of the Secondary Offering and the Stock Purchase, Sanofi disposed of all of its shares of the Company's Common Stock, other than 400,000 shares that it retained as of the closing of the Secondary Offering and the Stock Purchase (a portion of which Sanofi used for the funding of certain development costs described above).

-In May 2020, the Company entered into an amendment to the amended and restated investor agreement, which provides, among other things, that following the Secondary Offering and Share Purchase, (1) the "standstill" provisions, which contractually prohibit Sanofi from seeking to directly or indirectly exert control of the Company, continue to apply pursuant to their terms and (2) the voting commitments contained in the investor agreement continue to apply to the shares of Common Stock held by Sanofi and its affiliates following the secondary offering and stock repurchase, for so long as such shares are held by them.
+In May 2020, the Company entered into an amendment to the amended and restated investor agreement, which provides, among other things, that following the Secondary Offering and Stock Purchase, the "standstill" provisions, which contractually prohibit Sanofi from seeking to directly or indirectly exert control of the Company, continue to apply pursuant to their terms.